matematicasco/academic-kickstart/content/home/slider.md

 [[item]]
   title = "Nuestro Encuentro"
   content = ""
-  align = "center"
+  align = "left"

   overlay_color = ""  # An HTML color value.
   overlay_img = "headers/NuestroEncuentro.jpg"  # Image path relative to your `static/img/` folder.
-  overlay_filter = 0.5  # Darken the image.
+  overlay_filter = 0.1  # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).
   #   Activate the button by specifying a URL and button label below.